To our valued vendor community:

 As the Region, together with its community partners, is responding to the COVID-19 pandemic, we continue posting bid opportunities.
 Please visit our bids&tendersTM website.
 We look forward to working with you.

-IMPORTANT NOTICE: The Region is asking vendors to participate in an Expression of Interest if they are able to provide personal protection items such as N95 masks, disposable gloves, gowns, hand sanitizers.
-The Expression of Interest is posted on the bids&tendersTM.
-If you are interested in participating but don’t have a bids&tendersTM account, please email firstname.lastname@example.org.
+IMPORTANT NOTICE: The Region is asking vendors if they are able to provide personal protection items such as N95 masks, disposable gloves, gowns, hand sanitizers.
+If you have these items, please email email@example.com.

 The Region uses an online bidding system for all bid opportunities called bids&tenders™.